carlo-fontanos/real-time-chat-application-using-pusher/README.md

 + Step 5.
 Test the chat application in your server or local machine.
 Use 2 different browsers for the testing.

 ## The Tutorial
-Check out the tutorial on [this link](http://carlofontanos.com/building-a-real-time-chat-application-using-pusher/)
+Checkout the tutorial on [this link](http://carlofontanos.com/building-a-real-time-chat-application-using-pusher/)

+## Demo
+Checkout the demo from this [link](http://carlofontanos.com/demo/real-time-chat-application-using-pusher/)